TheHelpfulHelper/UDON-Collection/THH_StringEvents/README.md

 Receiver GameObject Name, UdonBehaviour component to target (0 is first, 1 is second etc.), Target: A(ll) or O(wner) OF THE RECEIVER, Event Name, Parameters (divided by vertical seperators | )

 Parameters can only be literals.
 (You can get a reference to a GameObject via its name)

+Important Note:
+Due to variable sync updates being unreliable, it is not recommended to use this for frequent updates.
+There should be at least a second of delay between events.